kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

 lib.some_variable()
 ```

-**This feature we just witnessed is the composability property of environments created using Kurtosis and allows environments, and their components, to be easily composed and connected together without needing to know the inner workings of each setup.**
+**Package distribution via remote-hosted git repositories is one way in which Kurtosis enables environments to be easily composed and connected together without end users needing to know the inner workings of each setup.**

 Conclusion
 ----------
 And that’s it!
-To recap this short guide, together we:
+To recap this short guide, you:
 1. Wrote an environment definition that instructs Kurtosis to set up a 3 node Cassandra cluster in an isolated environment called an Enclave (over Docker),
-2. We added a few lines of code to our `main.star` file to parametrize our environment definition to increase the flexibility and use cases with which it can be used, and,
+2. Added a few lines of code to our `main.star` file to parametrize your environment definition to increase the flexibility and use cases with which it can be used, and,
-3. Executed a remotely-hosted Starlark file that was part of what's called a [Kurtosis Package][packages] to demonstrate the easy composability and reusability of Kurtosis environment definitions.
+3. Executed a remotely-hosted Starlark file that was part of what's called a [Kurtosis Package][packages] to demonstrate how your environment definition can be shared with other developers.

 We’d love to hear from you on what went well for you, what could be improved, or to answer any of your questions.
 Don’t hesitate to reach out via Github (`kurtosis feedback`) or [email us](mailto:feedback@kurtosistech.com)!

 ### Other exercises you can do with your Cassandra cluster
-With our parameterized, reusable environment definition for a multi-node Cassandra cluster, feel free to:
+With your parameterized, reusable environment definition for a multi-node Cassandra cluster, feel free to:
 * Turn your local `main.star` file into a runnable Kurtosis package and upload it on Github for others to use following [these instructions][runnable-packages]
 * Use our [Go or Typescript SDK][sdk] to write backend integration tests, like this [network partitioning test][network-partitioning-test]

 ### Other examples
-While this was a short intro to some of Kurtosis’ capabilities, we encourage you to check out our [quickstart][quickstart] (where you’ll build a postgres database and API on top) and our other examples in our [awesome-kurtosis repository][awesome-kurtosis] where you will find other Kurtosis packages for you to check out as well, including a package that spins up a local [Ethereum testnet][eth-package-example] or one that sets up a [voting app using a Redis cluster][redis-package-example].
+We encourage you to check out our [quickstart][quickstart] (where you’ll build a postgres database and API on top) and our other examples in our [awesome-kurtosis repository][awesome-kurtosis] where you will find other Kurtosis packages for you to check out as well, including a package that spins up a local [Ethereum testnet][eth-package-example] or one that sets up a [voting app using a Redis cluster][redis-package-example].

 <!---- REFERENCE LINKS BELOW ONLY ---->
 [quickstart]: ../quickstart.md